zining2004/TikTok-TechJam-2024/README.md

 ## TikToken

 ### Overview
 This project is an e-commerce platform built with Flask, a lightweight web application framework in Python.
-The platform allows users to browse products, add items to a shopping cart, top up their account balance, transfer their balances and make purchases.
+The platform allows users to browse products, add items to a shopping cart, top up their account balance, transfer their balances, and make purchases.
 The platform supports both cash and credit card top-ups, with exchange rates dynamically fetched from an API.

 ### Features
 - User Authentication: Users can register, log in, and log out.